abasu0713/example-ceph-object-gateway/README.md

 # example-ceph-object-gateway
-This repository contains some sample code to interact with Ceph Object Gateway using AWS SDKs.
+This repository contains some sample code to interact with Ceph Object Gateway's S3 API using AWS SDKs.

 # Overview
-Only has basic usage demonstrations of:
+This repository only contains code that demonstrates implementation of the following:
 - S3's ListObjectsV2 API
-- Generating Pre-signed URLs for temporary public access for Bucket Objects.
+- Generating Pre-signed URLs for temporary public access of Bucket Objects.

+> Ceph's SQUID release supports almost all IAM and S3 APIs excepting some minor ACL related APIs which you won't most likely need unless you are doing some advanced IAM federation work.
+So this crude implementation should serve as a rough guide on how to use Ceph Object Gateway's S3 API as if you were using AWS S3 service itself.

 Languages covered (please check their respective directories):
 1. Dart - `dart-example`